davidan1981/rubybreaker/TUTORIAL.md

 Note that `RubyBrakerTestTask` can simply replace your `TestTask` block in Rakefile.
 In fact, the former is a subclass of the latter and includes all features supported by the latter.
-The only additional options are `rubybreaker_opts` which is RubyBreaker's command-line options and `break` which specifies which modules and classes to monitor.
+The only additional options are `rubybreaker_opts` which is RubyBreaker command-line options and `break` which specifies which modules and classes to monitor.
 Since `Class1` and `Class2` are not _recognized_ by this Rakefile, you must use string literals to specify modules and classes (and with full namespace).